CreamyMilk/agrobank/sqlmagic/registration.md

---- Prototype first
+--- Registration Flow

 User fills in forms he can continue where he/she stopped User should be able to submit two photos
     - ID
     - Him/her self
-- image will be handeld as the user takes photo we upload to server and return the url back to the user

-User can seek to finalize their registration
+User on submit show bottom sheet to change Number
+User will be able to iniate STK PUSH and change the number in order to facilitate registration completion {
+    "number":
+    "fcm":
+    "details":"Form Complete"
+}

+on the server validate details if they pass criterior send STK PUSH on SuccesfulCallBack if sucessful login the user/Redirect to login page else Show a popup to retry again or to cancel

 ->User sends form progress if all is well send back a 201 response indicating